aospan/docker-gstreamer-vaapi/README.md

 ## Run container
 `make run`

+After starting container you will see something like this:
+`root@dbbc5ddfc092:/#`

-After starting container you can run test MPEG2 to H264 transcoding with resize.
+Now you can run test MPEG2 to H264 transcoding using following command:
+`/opt/transode-file.sh`

 On my NUC (i5-4250U) it takes 6 seconds to transcode file with about 100 sec length.

 Input file is `/opt/moscow24.ts`:
 ```